MCegla-JW/movie-night-frontend/README.md

 The project requirements included:

-- The back-end is built with Django and Python.
+- The back-end is built with Django and Python
-- The front-end is built with React.
+- The front-end is built with React
-- PostgreSQL (Neon) is used as the database management system.
+- PostgreSQL (Neon) is used as the database management system
-- Both the back-end and front-end implement JWT token-based authentication for user sign-up, sign-in, and sign-out.
+- Both the back-end and front-end implement JWT token-based authentication for user sign-up, sign-in, and sign-out
 - Authorization is enforced across the application: guest users (not signed in) cannot create, update, or delete data, or access functionality for those actions.
 They can only view the
-- Discover page and cannot add movies to their watchlist until signed in.
+- Discover page and cannot add movies to their watchlist until signed in
-- The project includes at least two data entities in addition to the User model, with multiple relationships between them.
+- The project includes at least two data entities in addition to the User model, with multiple relationships between them
-- There is full CRUD functionality on at least one model, implemented on both the front-end and back-end.
+- There is full CRUD functionality on at least one model, implemented on both the front-end and back-end
 - The front-end does not store any secret keys.
-Any public APIs requiring secret keys are accessed via the back-end.
+Any public APIs requiring secret keys are accessed via the back-end
-- The project is deployed online and accessible to users worldwide.
+- The project is deployed online and accessible to users worldwide

 # Planning